markusschaeffer/diploma-thesis/README.md

-# Framework for Benchmarking the Performance of Differently Configured Private Ethereum Networks (using Geth)
+# Framework for Measuring the Performance of Differently Configured Private Ethereum Networks (using Geth)

 This is the repository for my diploma-thesis, which is related to Ethereum performance and scalability measurements.